Why work has failed us: Having a job doesn’t mean you can afford a home

 But current company strategies like these, Mehrens says, too often focus on housing production, when what’s needed is for companies with the means to consider the whole scope of their involvement in a community.
 Facebook has taken innovative steps in this regard.
 Before solidifying its plan to build a campus expansion in Menlo Park, the social media giant inked an unprecedented community benefits agreement (CBA) with local nonprofits and advocate groups to spell out how it will remain accountable to the people whose lives will be affected by the new development, which broke ground this year.
 In it, Facebook not only pledged to devote money to the new affordable housing development, but also established a tenant protection fund after hearing residents’ concerns about evictions, and set up a STEM training program for local residents to be connected with opportunities at tech companies like Facebook.
 This type of CBA “shows how companies can help address the systemic causes of the affordable housing crisis,” Mehrens says.
 “It should be policy that a municipality mandates a process through which community benefits are agreed to by a company.”

 But the CBA, in some respects, is still too little, too late.
 Facebook agreed to the CBA after years of pressure from local advocacy dating back to around 2012, right after the social media company moved its headquarters to Menlo Park.
 The city, according to Public Advocates, a California-based nonprofit that works on policies to advance the rights of low-income communities, had a poor track record of meeting affordable housing standards, and granted a permit to Facebook without mandating it to meet any community engagement or benefits standards.
 Even with the CBA now in place, residents are concerned that it won’t be enough to mitigate the power that Facebook already has over local land-use decisions.
-(For instance, a cluster of families living in RVs are being forced to evacuate their settlement to make way for a school sponsored by the Chan Zuckerberg Initiative, the Facebook-affiliated philanthropy.)
+(As a point of contrast, Palo Alto gave a permit to a school funded by the Chan Zuckerberg Initiative, the philanthropy founded by Facebook CEO Mark Zuckerberg and Priscilla Chan, on a lot adjacent to where a cluster of families living in RVs are being forced to evacuate their settlement.)
 What Mehrens would like to see is a set of community benefits standards drawn up in partnership with cities, residents, advocates, and companies before companies are even granted a permit to take root, to prevent the kind of overreach Facebook is exhibiting in Menlo Park.

 That, however, will be an uphill battle.
 If Google is any proof, companies are still sometimes reluctant to engage with their surrounding communities to this extent.
 Google is planning a massive expansion in San Jose, which will likely bring 20,000 tech jobs, along with 8,000 to 10,000 service worker jobs.
 Vulnerable communities in San Jose, Mehrens says, are rightfully concerned that because Google has not agreed to sign a CBA like Facebook’s, the expansion will lead to further displacement.